 NATO is of the view that

-the aeronautical and maritime services have to be protected
+for any allocation to the ARS in the band 415-526.5 kHz the aeronautical and maritime services have to be protected.

-studies have to be performed taking into account potential proposals under AI 1.10 in this frequency range.

 European Aeronautical Common Position – EACP (October 2009)

 Ensure that any allocation made to the amateur service cannot adversely affect the operation of aeronautical systems operating under allocations to the aeronautical radionavigation service.